lmullen/jsr/_source/issues/vol16/remilard.markdown

 that I gain a secondary specialty on something "more conventional."

 I took his advice (always a good idea), and promptly located the path of least resistance.
-Corrigan was then the editor of the Journal of Southern Religion, and as his graduate assistant, I had helped with the book reviews.
+Corrigan was then the editor of the *Journal of Southern Religion*, and as his graduate assistant, I had helped with the book reviews.
 This gave me a vague sense of the emerging literature in the field (I knew, for example, that [Paul Harvey][] wasn't just a folksy radio personality).
 Also, my two closest friends---[Mike